 Additionally, AI-enabled assessment tools such as Glider.ai, Nearpod, iSpringSuite, and ProProfs Online Assessment Software are making it easier for educators to evaluate the acquisition level of their students through online quizzes, courses, questionnaires, etc.

 Emerging technologies are pushing many of the developments and innovations in online education.
+They’re the reason higher learning pursuits like an online master’s degree in education technology have taken off with the diverse, interesting technologies now available to aid in education.
 They can democratize education, encourage self-directed learning that produces engaged and motivated learners, and help educators and trainers identify their student’s learning requirements in order to provide better support and guidance.

 However, we also see how technology can’t do it alone.
 Strategic partnerships between Edtech companies, governments, and colleges and universities are pivotal in ushering these evolutions we cited in online education.

 If your company is looking for opportunities in online education, technologies for learning and assessment, reporting and analytics, and learning management systems can be focal points of your investment.
-If you’re an educator, exploring different software solutions like LMS and online assessment tools can help prepare your transition to a blended learning format.
+If you’re an educator, exploring different software solutions like LMS and online assessment tools as well as learning the SAMR model can help prepare your transition to a blended learning format.
 Finally, if you’re a student who wants to work on a full degree, taking MOOC nanodegree programs can be an excellent, affordable way to start working on your goal.